The Slugger's Wife

 The Slugger's Wife is a 1985 romantic comedy film about a baseball star who falls for a singer.
 Written by Neil Simon, directed by Hal Ashby and produced by Ray Stark, the film stars Michael O'Keefe, Rebecca De Mornay and Randy Quaid.
-It was distributed by Columbia Pictures and released on March 29, 1985.
+The eighth collaboration between Stark and Simon, the film was distributed by Columbia Pictures and released on March 29, 1985.

-Plot summary
+Plot

 Darryl Palmer is a baseball player for the Atlanta Braves.
 He enjoys the fame and fringe benefits of bachelor life until he meets rock singer Debby Huston, falls in love, and decides to settle down.

 Debby is not ready to put her professional hopes on hold, but from the moment Darryl meets her, his own career takes off.
 He seeks to break professional baseball's single-season home run record and considers Debby a good-luck charm, wanting her to be there at his games.

 Manager Burly DeVito appreciates that Darryl has found a settling influence in his life, but teammates Moose Granger and Manny Alvarado become increasingly aware of how obsessed Darryl is with Debby and how unhappy she has become.
-She feels smothered by her husband, who interferes with her career ambitions and goes into a jealous funk whenever she goes on the road.
+She feels smothered by Darryl, who interferes with her career ambitions and goes into a jealous funk whenever she goes on the road.

 The couple breaks up, to the detriment of Darryl's game and his pursuit of one of baseball's greatest feats.
 He begins to fail on a regular basis and the team's playoff chances could be in jeopardy.
-Burly and his players concoct a plan to have another woman, hidden by shadows, pretend to be Darryl's wife, telling him everything he wants to hear.
+Burly and his players concoct a plan to have another woman Aline Cooper, hidden by shadows, pretend to be Darryl's wife, telling him everything he wants to hear.
 It works temporarily, then backfires.

 Debby comes back to try to work things out.
 Darryl does indeed hit his record-breaking home run, but whether the couple's relationship can ever be what it once was remains uncertain.